 The HESA Student record is collected in respect of all students who are attending a course that leads to the award of a qualification or higher education level credit.

 HESA considers a student to be attending if they have started a course.
 A student is considered to have started a course if they have engaged with a course by:

 - attending a class or lecture,

 If a student has started a Course then the student is in coverage, even if they are not yet registered.
 (Please see the Further guidance on returning Engagements' guidance document for more information on when an Engagement must be returned).

 Statutory customers may have some country specific exceptions to this principle.
 This is detailed further below.

-'Higher Education level' for the purpose of HESA's data collection is broadly course deliveries for which the level of instruction is above that of course deliveries leading to GCE A levels, SQA Highers, ONC or OND, this is consistent with the definition of higher education in schedule 6 of the Education Reform Act 1988.
+'Higher Education level' for the purpose of HESA's data collection is broadly courses for which the level of instruction is above that of courses leading to GCE A levels, SQA Highers, ONC or OND, this is consistent with the definition of higher education in schedule 6 of the Education Reform Act 1988.

 'Provider credit' is to be interpreted as a measure describing the volume of student outcomes.
 Credit can normally be carried forward and ultimately count towards the award of a qualification, for example, credit points which can be accumulated towards the award of a degree.